bmwcarit/ramses-composer-docs/animations/manual.md

 Animation data can typically grow large and cause performance problems if not carefully optimized. glTF offers a good compromise between animation quality and exported data size.
-In order to utilize glTF to its best, it's adviced to get a good understanding how the different interpolation mechanisms work, and most importantly - consult the documentation of your DCC tool of choice regarding keyframe conversion and compression.
+In order to utilize glTF to its best, it's advised to get a good understanding how the different interpolation mechanisms work, and most importantly - consult the documentation of your DCC tool of choice regarding keyframe conversion and compression.